May 12, 2026 • 4 min read

 Finding the right water management solution for industrial projects

-Aspiring facility owners need to establish the right water solution as soon as possible because water sourcing can add years onto a project schedule.
+Aspiring facility owners need to establish the right water solution as soon as possible because water sourcing can add years to a project schedule.
 But by demonstrating water stewardship from the beginning, operators can access the water they need with minimal environmental and social impacts.